 Nova Scotia has already met the Paris Accord target of reducing its GHG emissions by 30% below 2005 levels by 2030.
-As of January 1, 2019, it implemented a cap and trade system, which applies to all facilities that generate 50,000 tonnes or more of GHG emissions per year from specified activities.
-Capstone's Nova Scotia Wind Power Facilities are not subject to the cap and trade system but will likely benefit from increased demand for Offsets.
-Nova Scotia has announced it intends on developing an Offset trading system as part of its cap and trade system, although specifics have yet to be provided.
+As of January 1, 2019, it implemented a cap and trade system, which applies to all facilities that generate

+50,000 tonnes or more of GHG emissions per year from specified activities.
+Capstone's Nova Scotia Wind Power Facilities are not subject to the cap and trade system.
+Since other forms of emitting electricity resources will have cost increases due to the cap and trade system, this may improve the competitiveness of non-emitting resources such as the Wind Power Facilities.
+Nova Scotia has announced it intends on developing an offset trading system as part of its cap and trade system, although specifics have yet to be provided.